 The Block Erase (BE32) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 32K-byte block erase operation.
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32).
-Any address of the block (see Table 4.
-Memory Organization) is a valid address for Block Erase (BE32) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
+Any address of the block (Table 2) is a valid address for Block Erase (BE32K) instruction.
+The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.